berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 Unsigned and signed integers are represented as they are represented in the core X protocol.
 Single and double precision oating point numbers are sent and received in IEEE oating point format.
-The X byte stream and network speci cations make it impossible for the client to assure that double precision oating point numbers will be naturally aligned within the transport bu ers of the server.
-For those architectures that require it, the server or client must copy those oating point numbers to a properly aligned bu er before using them.
+The X byte stream and network specifications make it impossible for the client to assure that double precision oating point numbers will be naturally aligned within the transport buffers of the server.
+For those architectures that require it, the server or client must copy those oating point numbers to a properly aligned buffer before using them.

 Byte swapping on the encapsulated OpenGL byte stream is per- formed by the server using the same rule as the core X protocol.
 Single